The bullpen revolution has not been televised

 The bulk of teams remain here, or around here: mostly traditional, with an occasional surprise or a brief flirtation with something interesting.

 When I profiled Andrew Miller this winter, he repeatedly brought up Dellin Betances as the throwback fireman who deserves more attention than he does.
-But even before he replaced the injured Aroldis Chapman in the closer's role, Betances was used like a pretty typical set-up guy this year, only once bridging innings, never appearing before the seventh, and so on.
+But even before he replaced the injured Aroldis Chapman in the closer's role, Betances was used like a pretty typical setup guy this year, only once bridging innings, never appearing before the seventh, and so on.
 He also has been wild, and his pitch counts have been high, which might have preempted any hope of using him the way Miller is used.

 The Rangers might be slightly notable for how quickly they'll replace the guy in the closer's job.
 Sam Dyson learned the same lesson Shawn Tolleson did a year ago: It doesn't matter how good you were the year before, and it doesn't matter how "proven" you are.
 The Rangers will replace you in the second week of the season if you're bad.